 Other suggestion is that you can bake it on cupcake forms and make mini pies.

 It’ll be ready in about 20 minutes (you want it to be golden brown).
 Take the crust out of the oven and it’s ready to be filled as you wish.
 You can make a cheese mixture.
 Use veggies leftovers.
 Palm heart, tomato, eggplant, spinach, ham and cheese… Be creative!

-The baked crust lasts about 3 days on the fridge, and when it’s raw it lasts about a week.
-You can make the double of it and leave it on the fridge for a rescue meal.
+The baked crust lasts about 3 days in the fridge; and the unbaked dough lasts about a week.
+You can also double the recipe and freeze it for a rescue meal.